 For Double Degree students, services concerning admission and registration are granted.
 For example, the BBC (proof of paid tuition fee) is exchanged between institutes without the intervention of a student.
-That is, a Double Degree student only pays the tuition fee either at WdKA or Codarts; acceptance at ESHCC is granted by the BBC.
+That is, a Double Degree student only pays the tuition fee either at WdKA or Codarts; exemption from payment at ESHCC is granted by the BBC.